 Treatment of Bites and Stings

 Most bites and stings will require minor treatment to relieve itch and/or discomfort.
-Taking an antihistamine such as Cetriz or Zirtek liquid (for younger children) will help relieve itching.
+Taking an antihistamine such as Cetrine tablets or Cetrine liquid (for younger children) will help relieve itching.
 Additional relief can be given by using a cream such as Anthisan Cream or Hydrocortisone 1%.

 Bites and Stings Advice